mateuszkasprowicz/regression-methods-comparison/README.md

-# Porównanie 3 metod regresji na podstawie 3 różnych zbiorów danych
+# Comparison of 3 regression methods on 3 different datasets

 ## How to set up the environment?